dwp/multichain-review/README.md

 In public blockchain implementations, it is necessary to enforce diversity in the pool of nodes responsible for building blocks of transactions and adding them to the chain.
 There are numerous approaches for doing this, the most common of which, used by the Bitcoin blockchain, is known as Proof of Work (PoW).
 This works by requiring nodes to solve a cryptographic "puzzle", in simple terms, by repeatedly peforming a hash of the candidate block's contents until the resulting hash meets a given criteria.
 This process is time consuming, computationally expensive, and consequently, costly in real world terms.
 It is this process that is typically referred to as mining.

 In a private blockchain, where the actors are known and authorised, the requirement to perform computationally expensive work in order to build blocks becomes unnecessary; other means of enforcing diversity may be employed.
 The current version of BlockChain still maintains a Bitcoin style PoW, purely for the purposes of regulating the rate of block production, so in order to enforce diversity, the system uses a randomised round-robin with a configurable diversity value.
 This value represents the proportion of nodes that would need to collude in order to undermind the network, and so, depending on the value, prevents a node from submitting a new block for inclusion in the chain if it had previously built one of the last *n* blocks.

+###Multiple addresses
+Privacy through anonymity is one of the primary motivations and driving forces behind the development of many open blockchains.
+The recommendation for users of Bitcoin, for example, is to generate a new private and public keypair (a new address) for each new payment to be received.

+MultiChain allows for the easy creation of multiple addresses per node, and also provides API functions to be able to send and receive assets to and from specific addresses.
+This, along with the ability to assign permissions on a per-address basis, essentially opens the door to treating addresses as accounts, and fits well with the concept of having an address for each individual being represented in the system i.e. one address for each person in the country.

 ###Atomic exchange transactions